 555 Pennsylvania Avenue NW

-Prior to joining AAP, Salazar was an adjunct language instructor at Middlebury Institute of International Studies at Monterey.
+Salazar joined AAP in 2022, prior to which she was an adjunct language instructor at Middlebury Institute of International Studies at Monterey.
 She also has held roles as an ESL instructor for Monterey Adult School, a naturalist for Mount Hermon Outdoor Science School, and an interpreter for California State Parks.

 Salazar earned a Bachelor of Science in biology from Seattle Pacific University and a master’s degree in teaching English as a second language, with a specialization in international education management, from Middlebury Institute of International Studies at Monterey.